-During measurement data retrieval step of an autonomous system, wireless quantities such as time of arrival, angle of arrival, carrier phase, and multi-path structure, together with computer vision-related quaternions such as range, depth, and pose are exposed.
-Because these quantities characterize the relative geometry between the communicating agents and their environment, they can be directly incorporated into the estimation process without additional sensing effort.
-Hence, communication feedback signals that preserve connectivity also convey geometric information that supports spatial inference.
-This dual role is analogous to homography decomposition-based estimation in computer vision, where planar structures, inferred from dual-view feature correspondences related via a homography matrix, can be used to determine camera translational and angular velocities.
-Moreover, with some additional considerations for scale ambiguity resolution, the depth of the planar structure as well as a stabilizing velocity control law in the sense of Lyapunov Stability can be readily retrieved to align the structure with a desired reference frame\cite{malis2007homography}.
+During measurement data {acquisition} step of an autonomous system, wireless quantities such as time of arrival, angle of arrival, carrier phase, and multi-path structure, together with computer vision-related quantities such as range, depth, and pose are {retrieved}.
+Because these quantities characterize the relative geometry between the {agents} and their environment, they can be directly incorporated into the estimation process without additional sensing effort.
+Hence, communication feedback signals that preserve connectivity also convey geometric information that supports spatial inference. {An interesting capability they may encompass is providing the source of metric information that aids scale recovery in the context of monocular V-SLAM}. {In a general setting, their dual role of carrying information and embedding geometry} is analogous to the estimation based on essential matrix decomposition in computer vision, where {3-D landmarks}, inferred from multi-view feature correspondences related via the {epipolar geometry}, can be used to determine camera translational and angular velocities\cite{Scaramuzza2011}.
 Furthermore, the wireless propagation channel participates in estimation, since variations in signal properties reveal environmental geometry while reflecting network conditions such as latency and link reliability.
 Experimental and analytical studies in multipath-based SLAM confirm that reflections and virtual anchors contribute to joint trajectory and feature estimation, demonstrating that the propagation channel retains persistent geometric information about the scene \cite{Leitinger2023_DataFusionMPSLAM}.
 In addition, research in decentralized SLAM shows that local maps can remain consistent when only selected loop closures or reduced factor-graph data are exchanged, with global alignment achieved through distributed optimization rather than centralized fusion \cite{Lajoie2023_SwarmSLAM}.
 Finally, developments in ISAC reveal that modern wireless systems are being designed to expose localization and channel-state information as intrinsic capabilities, embedding spatial inference directly within the operation of the network \cite{Liu2022_ISAC_DualFunctional, Zhang2025_IntelISAC}.
-Through these converging mechanisms, Passive SLAM emerges not as a separate sensing modality but as an embedded estimation process inherently sustained by the same feedback that enables control, coordination, and communication in a networked autonomous system.